iandennismiller/swandive/readme.md

 0. Launch an EC2 instance of `ami-3e02f257`, and determine its `Elastic IP` and `Private IP address`

-    If you need a primer on launching an EC2 machine instance, read the appendix entry "How to prepare an EC2 machine instance", which is at the end of this readme.
+    If you need a primer on launching an EC2 machine instance, read [How to prepare an EC2 machine instance](https://github.com/iandennismiller/swandive/blob/master/doc/ec2_howto.md).
+This document also explains how to configure an EC2 security policy, so if you're having trouble at any point with the Swandive installation, you should review this EC2 setup document.

     Once you have launched an EC2 instance, then do the following:

     1. Go to the EC2 console: https://console.aws.amazon.com/ec2/home